-AAD object name will be the serial number of the device and this name will get changed once the device is completed AAD join process.
-The AAD object name will get changed to machine name.
+AAD object name will be the device’s serial number, and this name will get changed once the device is completed the AAD join process.
+The AAD object name will get adjusted to the machine name.

 How to Assign a Device to AutoPilot Deployment Profile?

 - From Intune blade – Import the device with the same method

 - From Azure AD blade –Identity, the Azure AD object, created for the imported device (with Serial number)

 - From Azure AD blade – Create a Static (Assigned)/Dynamic Azure AD group with AAD object (step #2)